An Asymptotic for the Number of Solutions to Linear Equations in Prime Numbers from Specified Chebotarev Classes: Overview

 ($\mu$ is the M\"{o}bius function) with the implied constant depending only on $A$.
-This in turn is proved by splitting into cases based on whether or not $\alpha$ is near a rational number of small denominator.
+This in turn is proved by considering separately the case where $\alpha$ is near a rational number of small denominator and the case where it is not.

 If $\alpha$ is close to a rational number, the sum can be bounded through the use of Dirichlet $L$-functions.
-They prove bounds on $\sum_{n\leq x} \chi(n)\mu(n)$ for $\chi$ a Dirichlet character (\cite{IK} (5.80)).
-To prove this, their main ingredients are their Theorem 5.13, which gives bounds on the sums of coefficients of the logarithmic derivative of an $L$-function, along with some bounds on zero-free regions and Siegel zeroes.
+In particular, one has bounds on $\sum_{n\leq x} \chi(n)\mu(n)$ for $\chi$ a Dirichlet character (\cite{IK} (5.80)).
+To prove this, Iwaniec and Kowalski use both Theorem 5.13 of \cite{IK}, which gives bounds on the sums of coefficients of the logarithmic derivative of an $L$-function, and some bounds on zero-free regions and Siegel zeroes.

-If $\alpha$ is not well approximated by a rational number with small denominator, their bound is proved by rewriting the sum using some combinatorial identities (\cite{IK} (13.39)) and using the quadratic form trick.
-(Their actual bound is given in \cite{IK} Theorem 13.9.)
+If $\alpha$ is not well approximated by a rational number with small denominator, an appropriate bound is proved by rewriting the sum using some combinatorial identities (\cite{IK} (13.39)) and using the quadratic form trick.
+(The actual bound obtained is given in \cite{IK} Theorem 13.9.)